bderieg/kinemetry_ETG_disks/README.md

     - A string containing a file save location (does not save anything by default; 'saveplots' and/or 'savedata' should also be set)
 - saveplots
     - If true, some kinemetry plots will be saved to the location specified by 'saveloc'
-- ref_pa
+- calc_mass
-    - Position angle at which to draw a horizontal red/dashed line
+    - If true, a file is output with line intensity, luminosity, derived gas mass, etc.
 - savedata
     - If true, some useful data will be saved in .csv format to the location specified by 'saveloc'
 - bad_bins